What is a Keyless Locking Device

 An internal locking device is a keyless shaft device that uses internal tapered mechanical locking wedges to lock shaft components onto a shaft.
 This mechanical interference fit employs screw tension in the Shaft Locking Device, which is converted into radial pressure by an inclined plane.
 This pressure expands the Shaft Locking Device to eliminate the hub and shaft gap.
 Internal locking devices are installed and removed as they slide easily onto the shaft.
 Also, they provide high torque transmission and create a zero-backlash connection because of the friction bond between the locking device and the hub.

 There are many types of internal locking devices, but the main two types are :

 Self-Centered Locking Assemblies

-Self-centering locking assemblies have an excellent concentricity and are very easy to dismantle.
-The products have a wide range of capabilities, including high radial loads, high rotation speed, high torque, axial hub positioning, etc. These types of locking assemblies are used in the applications where it is necessary for good concentricity of mounted components, and hubs with straight-thru bores are used.
+Self-centering locking assemblies have excellent concentricity and are very easy to dismantle.
+The products have a wide range of capabilities, including high radial loads, rotation speed, torque, axial hub positioning, etc. These locking assemblies are used in applications where it is necessary for good concentricity of mounted components, and hubs with straight-thru bores are used.

 Self-Centered Locking Device by Ringfeder

-Locking elements are the most wear-friendly, maintenance-free, space-saving, and cost-effective design of friction-locked shaft-hub connection.
+Locking elements are the most wear-friendly, maintenance-free, space-saving, and cost-effective design of friction-locked shaft-hub-connections.
 The locking elements consist of inner and outer taper rings, which interact to create a mechanical connection between the shaft and the mounted component.
-They are extremely flexible in design and can be ideally adapted to a wide range of applications requiring reliable and effective transmission of low to medium torques and axial loads.
+They are highly flexible in design and can be ideally adapted to a wide range of applications requiring reliable and effective transmission of low to medium torques and axial loads.